Cap-go/capacitor-data-storage-sqlite/readme.md

   </script>
 </body>
 ```
-and then build the apllication
+and then build the application

 ```bash
  npx cap update